apache/tsfile/java/tools/README.md

 Explanation:

-id_columns are set in order and can include columns not in the CSV file as hierarchy.
+The "id_columns" sets values in order and supports using columns that do not exist in the CSV file as levels.
-For example, if the CSV has only columns a, b, c, d, time, then id_columns a1 default aa a
+For example, if the CSV file has only five columns: "a", "b", "c", "d", and "time", id_columns a1 default aa a
-Here, a1 is a virtual column with a default value of aa.
+Among them, a1 is not in the CSV column and is a virtual column with a default value of aa

-After csv_columns, the content defines the time series, with each time series on a new line.
-The first field on each line is the measurement name in the tsfile, and the second field is the type.
+The content after csv_columns is the definition of the value column, with the first field in each row being the measurement point name in tsfile and the second field being the type
-If a column does not need to be written into the tsfile, it can be set as SKIP.
+When a column in CSV does not need to be written to tsfile, it can be set to SKIP.
-SKIP will be ignored and not written into the tsfile.

 Example:
 csv_columns